randomguy048/WaterAlert/README.md

 * The WaterAlert will operate on an interval of 30 minutes, on an hour format.
 (0.5)
 * Button A will dismiss the reminder and sound a tone to signal proper dismissal.
 * Button B will show the version number.
 * The button on the back has 2 functions.
 When a short press is detected, it will reboot and the timer will be reset, along with the variables resetting to its defaults.
-When a long press for 5 seconds are detected, it will shut off.
+When a long press for 5 seconds is detected, it will shut off.
 You can turn it on by short pressing it again.

 ## Use as Extension